-- 2.1.1 The objective of meteorological service for air navigation shall be to contribute towards the safety, regularity and efficiency of air navigation. - 2.1.2 This objective shall be achieved by supplying the following users: operators, flight crew members, air traffic services units, search and rescue services units, airport managements and others concerned with the conduct or development of air navigation, with the meteorological information necessary for the performance of their respective functions. - 2.1.3 Maldivian Civil Aviation Authority (CAA), in collaboration with Maldives Meteorological Services (MMS) shall determine the meteorological service which will be provided by the latter to meet the needs of air navigation.
-This determination shall be made in accordance with the provisions of this MCAR and with due regard to regional air navigation agreements.
-It shall also include the determination of the meteorological service to be provided for air navigation over international waters and other areas which lie outside the territory of Maldives. - 2.1.4 Maldives Meteorological Service (MMS) is the designated Authority, to arrange for the provision of meteorological service for air navigation in such form and in such manner and at such places as maybe considered necessary to ensure the safe, economic and regular operation of aircraft and to give effect to the Convention.
-Details of the Authority providing meteorological services for air navigation are included in the Aeronautical Information Publication of Maldives. - Note.
-Detailed specifications concerning presentation and contents of the aeronautical information publication is provided in the Procedures for Air Navigation Services Aeronautical Information Management (PANS-AIM, Doc 10066), Appendix 2. - 2.1.5 CAA shall ensure that the Maldives Meteorological Service (the organization providing meteorological service for air navigation) complies with the requirements of the World Meteorological Organization (WMO) in respect of qualifications, competencies, education and training of meteorological personnel providing service for air navigation. - Note.
-Requirements concerning the qualifications, competencies, education and training of meteorological personnel in aeronautical meteorology are given in the Technical Regulations (WMO Publication No. 49), , Volume I General Meteorological Standards and Recommended Practices, Part V Qualifications and Competencies of Personnel Involved in the Provision of Meteorological (Weather and Climate) and Hydrological Services, Part VI Education and Training of Meteorological Personnel, and Appendix A Basic Instruction Packages.
+- 2.1.1 The objective of meteorological service for air navigation shall be to contribute towards the safety, regularity and efficiency of air navigation. - 2.1.2 This objective shall be achieved by supplying the following users: operators, flight crew members, air traffic services units, search and rescue services units, airport managements and others concerned with the conduct or development of air navigation, with the meteorological information necessary for the performance of their respective functions. - 2.1.3 This document prescribes the meteorological services to be provided by the designated meteorological authority to meet the needs of international air navigation.
+The meteorological services to be provided are determined in accordance with the provisions of Annex 3 and in accordance with Asia/Pacific regional air navigation agreements.
+It includes the meteorological services to be provided for international air navigation over international waters and other areas which lie outside the territory of the Maldives. - 2.1.4 Maldives Meteorological Service (MMS) is the designated meteorological authority, to arrange for the provision of meteorological service for air navigation in such form and in such manner and at such places as maybe considered necessary to ensure the safe, economic and regular operation of aircraft and to give effect to the Convention.
+Details of the meteorological authority are included in the Aeronautical Information Publication of Maldives. - 2.1.5 The meteorological authority shall comply with the requirements of the World Meteorological Organization (WMO) in respect of qualifications, competencies, education and training of meteorological personnel providing service for air navigation. - Note.
+Requirements concerning the qualifications, competencies, education and training of meteorological personnel in aeronautical meteorology are given in the Technical Regulations (WMO Publication No. 49), Volume I General Meteorological Standards and Recommended Practices, Part V Qualifications and Competencies of Personnel Involved in the Provision of Meteorological (Weather and Climate) and Hydrological Services, Part VI Education and Training of Meteorological Personnel, and Appendix A Basic Instruction Packages.